 Book 62: Next up was more of the adventures of Jack Reacher in the form of a short story collaboration between Reacher author Lee Child and Kathy Reichs.
 Faking a Murderer (2019) is my first introduction to her writing and consequently her character Temperance Brennan.
 I just may explore further one day.
 Although short, I fell asleep before finishing it.
 I finished it Sunday morning.
 Now the long wait for fresh Reacher material resumes, alas.

 Book 63: I was surprised to learn sometime last year that the two authors with the collective pen name James S. A. Cory, the The Expanse novels, also wrote a Star Wars book.
 In my teenage years, I read seven Star Wars books – ten if you include the novelizations of the first three films.
-Since then dozens and dozens of Star Wars novels and I don’t really have an urge to to be honest, but the thought of The Expanse writers writing in the Star Wars universe has some appeal, especially with the release next month of Star Wars: The Rise of Skywalker.
+Since then dozens and dozens of Star Wars novels have been released.
+I don’t really have an urge to read more to be honest, but the thought of The Expanse writers writing in the Star Wars universe has some appeal, especially with the release next month of Star Wars: The Rise of Skywalker.
 Hence, I began reading Star Wars: Honor Among Thieves (2015).
 I finished it on Sunday afternoon while subwaying across town.
 I can’t say I enjoyed it as much as The Expanse books, and at times I found reading it to be a bit of a chore.
 Having said that, there were some enjoyable passages, and there was a certain feeling of nostalgia reading about all those familiar Star Wars characters and space ships.